The Installer’s Perspective

 Attributable marketing costs are expenses for a marketing campaign, such as: media buys, internet ad fees, per unit charges for direct mail, printing, cost of leads, and designing campaigns.
 Indirect marketing costs are general expenses for the marketing department, including: cost of marketing staff, brand consulting, and other marketing overhead.
 Sales costs are comprised of sales salaries, benefits and commissions, cost associated with generating contracts, depreciation for items, CRM and design software expenses, and other sales overhead.

 As shown above, these costs can be considerable, typically about 17 percent of installer revenue, according to Woodlawn Associates.
 With a consultant serving as a bridge between customers and installers, the CAC can be reduced significantly.
 With an online bidding platform like Pick My Solar, an installer can view new project details, including rated capacity, location, warranty requests, financing needs, and provide a quote in under 10 minutes without the hassle of customer acquisition.
 To bid in the Pick My Solar marketplace, installers complete a one-time registration and must pass a rigorous vetting process.
+Check out this video for more details on Pick My Solar online marketplace.

 Many installers have small marketing budgets and may have trouble tracking expenses, leading to hidden costs and uncertainty about their true CAC.